Love Faces (film): Production

 Principal photography began in September 2016.
 The film was shot entirely in Kampala, Uganda.
 Usama teamed up again with Laura Kahunde (Hello) and Patriq Nkakalukanyi (Tiktok) alongside debut film actor Moses Kiboneka Jr. who replaced Michael Wawuyo Jr. due to a conflicting schedule.
-Actors Raymond Rushabiro and Allen Musumba from Usama's previous films too also made special appearances.
+Actors Raymond Rushabiro and Allen Musumba from Usama's previous films also made special appearances.
 The film features original songs by Lary Chary, A Pass, Sheebah Karungi and Ykee Benda on the soundtrack.

 Release

 Love Faces had its theatrical release on 4 January 2018.
 The film was also screened at the 11th edition of the Amakula International Film Festival.